praeclarum/Ooui/README.md

 ## Try it Online

-Head on over to [http://ooui.mecha.parts:8080/shared-button](http://ooui.mecha.parts:8080/shared-button) and give it a click!
+Head on over to [http://ooui.mecha.parts](http://ooui.mecha.parts) to tryout the samples.

 ## Try the Samples Locally